-Please keep in mind that accommodations are basic but efficient.
+Please keep in mind that teahouse accommodations in Nepal are basic but efficient.

 Toilet situations could be challenging at times so try to be creative and resourceful when needed.
 Reach out to people who have tried trekking the base camp and learn from their stories.

 This way, you’ll be more mentally-equipped to handle challenges and bring optimism to the forefront.

 Another important caveat: altitude sickness can rob you of your physical and mental energy during the trek.
 Keep yourself hydrated, eat healthy food and bring adequate medication.
 If required, let your guide know that you’re experiencing symptoms of altitude sickness and make a descent.